 Who to contact

-If you are concerned about your child, please contact the Learning Zone on 01993 825310.
-We will then be able to pass you on to the correct person.
+If you are concerned about your child, please contact Reception on 01993 823303.
+They will be able to pass you on to the correct person.

-If you would like to provide feedback to us about SEN provision, please contact Mrs J Brown: email@example.com our SENCo.
+If you would like to provide feedback to us about SEN provision, please contact Mr S Bassett: email@example.com our SENCo.

 Impartial advice and support on all issues affecting students’ education, including SEN provision, is given by Oxfordshire’s Parent Partnership Service, who can be contacted at :